Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-support.md

 ### Ask dbt Support Assistant
 dbt Support Assistant is an AI widget that provides instant, AI-generated responses to common questions.
 This feature is available to dbt Cloud users and can help answer troubleshooting questions, provide quick explanations, or link to relevant documentation.

-The dbt Support Assistant AI widget is separate from [dbt Copilot](/docs/cloud/dbt-copilot), a powerful AI-engine that helps with code generation to accelerate your analytics workflows. dbt Support Assistant focuses on answering documentation and troubleshooting-related questions.
-Enabling or disabling AI features in dbt Cloud won't affect dbt Support Assistant's availability.
+The dbt Support Assistant AI widget is separate from [dbt Copilot](/docs/cloud/dbt-copilot), a powerful AI engine that helps with code generation to accelerate your analytics workflows.
+The dbt Support Assistant focuses on answering documentation and troubleshooting-related questions.
+Enabling or disabling AI features in dbt Cloud won't affect the dbt Support Assistant's availability.

 :::info
 We recommend validating information received in AI responses for any scenario using our documentation.
 Please [contact support](mailto:support@getdbt.com) to report incorrect information provided by the Support Assistant.